pixelscript-io/the-grid/README.md

 ## The Classes

-This is a 12x12 grid meaning there are 12 columns and twelve rows.
+This is a 12x12 grid meaning there are 12 columns and 12 rows.
 There are **over 150 generated classes**.
 The classes are structured as follows:

 ```
 (col or row)-(starting block)-(ending block)